andrei-stoica26/henna/README.md

 ### radialPlot

-This function plots positive integer-valued points over concentric circles, with points located more centrally representing higher values.
+This function plots positive numeric-valued points over concentric circles, with points located more centrally representing higher values.
+Optionally, the points can be assigned to groups and colored on the basis of thes groups.

-It can be used to showcase genes involved in a network.
-Just like `networkPlot`, `radialPlot` can distinguish genes belonging to different connected components:
+The input data frame must store the point labels in its first column and their numeric values in its second column.
+A third column (categorical) representing the group where each point is assigned can also be provided.

 ![](inst/figures/radial_plot.png)

 ### rankPlot
 This function aggregates multiple ranks available for a group of items in a single plot.
 Average ranks can be displayed on the plot.
-Here, we visualize the ranks of 12 genes as markers of the alpha, beta, delta and gamma clusters in the HBP dataset:

 ![](inst/figures/rank_plot.png)